lsst-it/ittn-024/index.rst

 Calibration Telescope
 ----------------------

-There are 12 single-mode fiber optic connections that exit the computer room and end up at the optical terminal located in the calibration telescope.
+There are 12 single-mode fiber-optic connections that exit the computer room and end up at the optical terminal located in the calibration telescope.

-These fiber optic connections have and optical header that's located inside the Auxtel rack.
+These fiber-optic connections have an optical header that's located inside the Auxtel rack.

-These fiber optic connections utilize LC/UPC full duplex transmissions.
+These fiber optic connections utilize LC/UPC full-duplex transmissions.

 The calibration telescope building consists of 2 floors.

-In the Auxtel building, the floors have the following characteristics in terms of the materials used and numbering of the various network points.
+In the Auxtel building, the floors have the following characteristics in terms of the materials used and the numbering of the various network points.

 Auxtel